Menzoberranzan: 4th Edition

 In the 4th edition Forgotten Realms Campaign Guide (2008), Menzoberranzan is described as a key settlement in the Underdark and features an updated map.

 In August 2012, Menzoberranzan: City of Intrigue (2012), by Brian R. James and Eric Menge, was published.
 This was an edition-neutral campaign setting book and was announced as part of the Rise of the Underdark event.
 Appelcline wrote that the book includes reprinted material from earlier sources "covering the setting of Menzoberranzan, the houses of Menzoberranzan, and the drow of the Realms" and it "also advances the timeline of the city.
-This includes details on how the War of the Spider Queen (2002-2005) changed the city and totally new material on the Spellplague.
+This includes details on how the War of the Spider Queen (2002–2005) changed the city and totally new material on the Spellplague.
 The result turns the system-neutral Menzoberranzan supplement into an era-neutral supplement that allows players to run Menzoberranzan in any era, from its 2e origins to the 4e present-day".

-Ed Grabianowski, for Io9, "the most famous of drow cities hasn't received the splatbook treatment since 2nd Edition. [...]
+Ed Grabianowski, for Io9, wrote that "the most famous of drow cities hasn't received the splatbook treatment since 2nd Edition. [...]
 Plus, physically, Menzoberranzan is one of the coolest, most unique fantasy cities ever".

-John ONeill, for Black Gate, wrote "released nearly 20 years ago for second edition AD&D, Menzoberranzan has not seen an update since and has been out of print for over 15 years.
-It was featured in the popular Menzoberranzan PC game from SSI/DreamForge, part of their Forgotten Realms product line, in 1994, and very prominently in the six volume War of the Spider Queen novels, but it’s been far too long since my favorite underdark city-state appeared in a new edition".
+John ONeill, for Black Gate, wrote that after it was released "nearly 20 years ago for second edition AD&D, Menzoberranzan has not seen an update since and has been out of print for over 15 years.
+It was featured in the popular Menzoberranzan PC game from SSI/DreamForge, part of their Forgotten Realms product line, in 1994, and very prominently in the six volume War of the Spider Queen novels, but it's been far too long since my favorite underdark city-state appeared in a new edition".

-Alex Lucard, for Diehard Gamefan, wrote "All in all, if you even remotely interested in the Drow as a race, Menzoberranzan: City of Intrigue is a book well worth picking up.
+Alex Lucard, for Diehard Gamefan, wrote that "all in all, if you even remotely interested in the Drow as a race, Menzoberranzan: City of Intrigue is a book well worth picking up.
 It has a ton of helpful information, beautiful artwork and it strives to be friendly to all four versions of Dungeons & Dragons. [...]
-I’m not the least bit interested in the Drow as a race, but I have to admit I was pretty impressed by this book.
-It may not be for me, but I can’t deny how well written and designed this campaign supplement is".
-Wired included the book on a seasonal gift guide and wrote "it's a wicked underground city packed full of scheming dark elves and their henchmen and slaves.
+I'm not the least bit interested in the Drow as a race, but I have to admit I was pretty impressed by this book.
+It may not be for me, but I can't deny how well written and designed this campaign supplement is".
+Wired included the book on a seasonal gift guide and wrote that "it's a wicked underground city packed full of scheming dark elves and their henchmen and slaves.
 The illustrations of the noble families are particularly excellent, and you really get a sense of the personalities of these houses. [...]
 This book is just the resource you need to run a campaign in the city or to inspire you to create your own evil city".